• Skip to primary navigation

 • For Same Day Sourdough Pancakes:

-• First, into the pitcher of the blender, add whole rolled oats, sourdough discard, milk (whole pasteurized or dairy free – I like homemade cashew milk), eggs, vanilla extract, maple syrup, butter, salt, and baking powder and soda.
+• First, into the pitcher of the blender, add whole rolled oats, sourdough discard, milk (whole pasteurized or dairy free – I use homemade cashew milk), eggs, vanilla extract, maple syrup, butter, salt, and baking powder and soda.

 • Second, blend for about 40 seconds, until the batter is smooth.